triplestrange/StrangeScoutOld/README.md

 # StrangeScout
-### This project is under construction for v1.0 release and some of the code is not even up back, check again soon!
+### This project is under construction for v1.0 release and is currently in pre-release state!
 [![forthebadge](https://forthebadge.com/images/badges/made-with-go.svg)](https://forthebadge.com) [![forthebadge](https://forthebadge.com/images/badges/uses-js.svg)](https://forthebadge.com)  [![License: AGPL v3](https://img.shields.io/badge/License-AGPL%20v3-blue.svg)](https://www.gnu.org/licenses/agpl-3.0)

 **The world's first free software [FIRST Robotics Competition](https://firstinspires.org) scouting system powered by Docker, Go, and the modern web (Angular2)!** Outputs data to a MariaDB database for easy access from commerical and free/libre/open-source tools such as LibreOffice Base, Tableau, Google Data Studio, and more!
 Authentication, web data analysis, user tracking, and more are all on the roadmap, available on the [Projects tab](https://github.com/triplestrange/StrangeScout/projects).